aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-set-series-invisible/_index.md

 workbook.save(os.path.join(data_dir, "output.xlsx"))
 ```

-You can get the following [Input file](SeriesFiltered.xlsx) and [output file](output.xlsx).
+You can download the following input file and output file.

-As shown in the figure below, the first two series which were originally visible have become invisible in the output file.
+As shown in the figure below, the first two series, which were originally visible, have become invisible in the output file.
 ![todo:image_alt_text](output.png)
 {{< app/cells/assistant language="python-net" >}}